nazariyv/aztec-escrow-private/src/static/docs/how-it-works.md

 ![aztec get zkdai image 2](aztec-zkdai-get-2)

 which clearly shows that I have sent 50 DAI to a smart contract that then converts it into zk dai.
 This means that the more people use the zk asset, the more private it will become

+# How this app works?

+We first assume that we have a private asset in our possession.
+We then send the private asset to a smart contract that acts as an escrow third party.
+For simple proofs, like join-split proof, we can use Aztec's `.send()` directly, which creates the notes for us under the hood.
+According to [this](https://medium.com/aztec-protocol/why-hashes-dominate-in-snarks-b20a555f074c) and [this](https://docs.aztecprotocol.com/#/SDK/note/Introduction) we can use the note hash as a unique identifier of a transaction directly (this sentence should go into the Medium blog post).

+We are able to specify the number of output notes to be created with `.send()`.
+The more notes you create, the harder it will be to infer the actual amounts of the notes.
+You are also able to give the viewing permissions to the created notes to other addresses.
+We shall use this feature, to provide the "proof of funds" for the party that shall receive the escrow.
+For simplicity, we create a single output note in the `Create Escrow` window.
+If multiple notes are created, a hash of their hashed can be used as a unique identifier of an escrow.

+# TODO

+1. We can move all the Aztec faucets to this website, in case their docs change in the future
+2. We are not updating the accounts / network when we switch them with MetaMask
+3. validation of inputs and warning / error messages when something goes wrong
+4. Explain the workflow better so that anyone can understand it easily
+5. shows how many approves needed to release the funds
+6. automatic release after enough approves (the last step is unnecessary)